 212-962-1020 Menu

-Attorneys For Essential Workers – Private and Municipal Sanitation Workers
+Attorney For Injured Sanitation Workers – Private and Municipal Sanitation Workers

-The reason is rather simple: these essential workers serve a vital role in our society by helping manage waste, which, if allowed to build up, could present enormous health and environmental issues.
-With the pandemic at play, their jobs prove to be even more valuable as well as hazardous.
-This is true for any city, but particularly a place like New York.
+The reason is rather simple: these workers serve a vital role in our society by helping manage waste, which, if allowed to build up, could present enormous health and environmental issues.

 Past Sanitation Worker, Michael S. Lamonsoff, Details The Hazardous Nature Of The Job